sensu/sensu-docs/content/sensu-go/5.16/api/roles.md

 ### `/roles/:role` (DELETE) {#rolesrole-delete}

-The `/roles/:role` API endpoint provides HTTP DELETE access to delete a role from Sensu given the role name.
+The `/roles/:role` API endpoint provides HTTP DELETE access to delete a role from Sensu (specified by the role name).

 ### EXAMPLE {#rolesrole-delete-example}

-The following example shows a request to delete the role `read-only`, resulting in a successful HTTP 204 No Content response.
+The following example shows a request to delete the role `read-only`, resulting in a successful HTTP `204 No Content` response.

 {{< highlight shell >}}
 curl -X DELETE \